| Title: | Test Surveys by Simulating Spatially-Correlated Populations |

 group |

-This is a simple function for calculating intraclass correlation.
-It uses
+A simple function for calculating intraclass correlation using lme4::lmer().

 x |